 Big blue marble or pale blue dot, Earth revolves around the sun once while rotating 365 1/4 times.

-Earth rotates out of and into its own shadow to produce the illusion of the sun rising and setting.
+Earth rotates into and out of its own shadow.
+This produces the illusion of the sun setting and rising.
 The sun is stationary relative to the earth.
-The rotating earth makes the sun appear to rise and set.
+The rotating earth makes the sun only appear to rise and set.

 BLACK HOLE NOTES

 Black holes are massive stars that have collapsed under their own gravity.
-Astronomers enjoy saying that even light cannot escape.
+Astronomers like to say that even light cannot escape.
 Nothing travels faster than light at 186,000 miles a second, and the escape velocity of a black hole exceeds that.
 The escape velocity on earth is 25,000 miles an hour.
 A massive star's collapse is so drastic that only a gravitational field remains.
 With gravity this powerful, time slows and ultimately stops.
 At the center of a black hole is a singularity, a sizeless point of infinite density.
 The star's mass disappears into the singularity and becomes a bottomless funnel.